A Program of the Petaluma Area Chamber of Commerce

 The program features one full day of every month dedicated to a specific subject area, such as public safety, business, agriculture, education, the arts, and so on.
 Enrollees are then exposed to the people who “stir the pot” in each of these subject areas, and are taken behind the scenes to view first-hand the inner workings of our community.

 Actual training in the acquisition and use of specific leadership skills is also included in the program.
+Leadership meets on the third Tuesday of the month with Dec & June being the exception, for the 2nd Tuesday.

 As a gesture to commitment to community, the class each year may select a project to undertake on behalf of the entire community.
 Past projects have included a playground at the child care center at San Antonio High School, restoration program for the Polly Hannah Klaas Performing Arts Center, the striking history mural downtown at Washington Street and Petaluma Boulevard, and the Labyrinth at Hill Plaza Park.